Wendy O. Williams: 1977–1983: Plasmatics

 By 1977, Swenson had become Williams's manager and recruited her to join his newly formed punk rock band, Plasmatics.
 They made their debut in July 1978 at the Manhattan music club CBGB.
 The Plasmatics toured the world, although a concert in London was cancelled by the promoters due to safety reasons, causing the press to dub the band "anarchists".
 During the shooting of an appearance on SCTV in 1981, studio heads decided they would not air Williams's performance unless she changed out of a costume that revealed her nipples.
 Williams refused.
 The show's make-up artists found a compromise and painted her breasts black.

-In January 1981, police in Milwaukee, Wisconsin, arrested Williams for simulating masturbation on stage, and charged with battery to an officer and obscene conduct.
+In January 1981, police in Milwaukee, Wisconsin, arrested Williams for simulating masturbation on stage and charged her with battery to an officer and obscene conduct.
 She was cleared of all charges.
 Later that year in Cleveland, Ohio, Williams was acquitted of an obscenity charge for simulating sex on stage wearing only shaving cream; she subsequently covered her nipples with electrical tape to avoid arrest.
 In November, an Illinois judge sentenced her to one year's supervision and fined her $35 for attacking a freelance photographer who tried to take her picture as she jogged along the Chicago lakefront.